 Disease Modifying Therapies Choices booklet

-Disease modifying therapies
+Disease modifying therapies (DMTs)

-Disease modifying therapies (DMTs) are medications that modify the course of MS and are designed to reduce the number of relapses.
-Different DMTs affect the number and severity of relapses in varying degrees.
-Some of these drugs have been found to delay the long-term progression of MS and reduce the number of new lesions forming.
+Additionally, some of these drugs have been found to delay the long-term progression of MS and reduce the number of new lesions forming.

-A treatment algorithm was published in 2018 by NHS England, setting out the eligibility criteria for the prescribing of these drugs.
-It states that treatment should be recommended as soon as the patient becomes eligible.
+A treatment algorithm was first published in 2018 by NHS England which sets out the eligibility criteria for the prescribing of these drugs.
+It can be used by MS specialists and their patients as an aid to decision making and underpin equality in terms of accessing different DMTs (2).

 The choice can be overwhelming at first, but you have control.
 You can change a drug if it doesn’t agree with you